megan-soria/SLE712-Assignment-3/README.md

 - **Project Report** which should contain the answers to the questions from the assignment details.
 This currently includes:
   - An RMD file, "SLE712_A3_Report.docx". **It is recommended to copy and paste this RMD file in the main folder and run it there to make sure the scripts run properly**
-  - A HTML file and a PDF file of the same file name and content as the RMD file above
+  - An HTML file of the same file name and content as the RMD file above
   - A PDF file containing the original instructions for the project, "SLE712 Assignemnet 3 Details.docx"

 ## Getting Started